The purpose of the Character Test

 - to protect the Australian community from the risk of harm posed by non-citizens of character concern, in line with community and government expectations and

-- to maintain integrity and public confidence in the character framework.
+- to maintain the integrity and public confidence in the character framework.

 The Department of Home Affairs may refuse or cancel a visa if the visa applicant is unable to satisfy the Department of Home Affairs that they pass the Character Test.